 4. Rearrange Your Priorities

 I remember disclosing my pregnancy to a close friend, who told me to always come second to my baby.
 The idea of putting my child above me came naturally.
 I realized that coming second was actually a huge improvement; I’d never been that high of a priority to myself.
-Take care of yourself in order to take care of your baby.
-Your emotions have a direct physiological impact on the baby, and your well-being will contribute to the baby’s.
+Take care of yourself to take care of your baby.
+Your emotions have a direct physiological impact on the baby, and your well-being will contribute to the babies.

 Part of making you a priority is identifying good support.
 Now is not the time to allow others to drain from you; instead, seek people willing to give love and help freely.
 During this rearrangement, I found a number of my friends fell away from me.
 But the ones willing to care and understand persevered.

-5. Consider Your Options From a Number of Perspectives
+5. Consider Your Options From several Perspectives

 6. Make a Timeline

-Using your due date as a bench mark, map out how much time you have and the things you need to get done before the birth.
+Using your due date as a benchmark, map out how much time you have and the things you need to get done before birth.
 Making a timeline can help you to break down the long gestational period and responsibilities into manageable chunks.
 Consider adding a budget of expenses to your timeline as well; although many agencies will offer you compensation, you may find it empowering to pay your own way.
 Having measurable goals, such as when I would choose and contact the adoptive parents, diminished my anxiety.